Sir Keir Starmer arrives in Paris for Ukraine talks with European leaders

 Sir Keir was pictured arriving at the Elysee palace shortly before 3pm on Monday afternoon and shook the hand of French President Emmanuel Macron before heading inside.

-Mark Rutte, the secretary-general of Nato followed Sir Keir into the building shortly afterwards, and the German Chancellor Olaf Scholz and the Spanish Prime Minister Pedro Sanchez have also been pictured arriving.
+Nato secretary general Mark Rutte followed Sir Keir into the building shortly afterwards, while German Chancellor Olaf Scholz and Spanish Prime Minister Pedro Sanchez have also been pictured arriving.

+Donald Tusk, Dick Schoof and Mette Frederiksen, the prime ministers of Poland, the Netherlands and Denmark, were also seen arriving.

+European Council president Antonio Costa and European Commission president Ursula von der Leyen are also in attendance.

 The gathering in Paris comes as US secretary of state Marco Rubio is leading a delegation to Saudi Arabia for talks with Russian officials that will look to seek an end to the fighting.